For adults with moderately to severely active ulcerative colitis (UC) or Crohn’s disease (CD).

 • ENTYVIO Subcutaneous (SC) Injection: 108 mg vedolizumab

-Please see Full Prescribing Information using the link below.
+Please see Full Prescribing Information at ENTYVIO.com/PI.

 Walk through the ENTYVIO mechanism of action (MOA)